35-Year-Old First Baseman – Chicago White Sox

 Adam LaRoche Contract Information:

-Agreed to a two-year, $24 million deal with the Nationals in January 2013.
+Signed a two-year, $25 million deal with the White Sox in November of 2014.

-LaRoche (quadriceps) is back in the Nationals' lineup Wednesday against the Angels.
+LaRoche (knee) is in the lineup for Thursday's game against the Yankees, reports CSN's Dan Hayes.

 To instantly reveal our fantasy analysis of every player – including Adam LaRoche – simply subscribe now.